Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: Abstract

 \section{Abstract}

 Frustrated magnets provide a platform for exploring exotic phases beyond conventional ordering, with potential relevance to functional materials and information technologies.
-In this work, we use Monte Carlo simulations to map the thermodynamic phase diagram of pyrochlore iridates $R_2$Ir$_2$O$_7$ ($R$ = Dy, Ho) with three stable magnetic ground-state stable phases: frustrated spin-ice 2-in–2-out (2I2O) phase, frustrated fragmented 3-in–1-out/1-in–3-out (3I1O/1I3O) phase, and antiferromagnetic all-in–all-out (AIAO) phase without frustration.
-We discovered two additional emergent metastable phases at finite temperatures, located between the boundaries separating those stable phases.
-These metastable phases exhibit high magnetic susceptibility and high entropy without long-range order.
+In this work, we use Monte Carlo simulations to map the thermodynamic phase diagram of pyrochlore iridates $R_2$Ir$_2$O$_7$ ($R$ = Dy, Ho) with three stable magnetic ground-state phases: frustrated spin-ice 2-in–2-out (2I2O) phase, frustrated fragmented 3-in–1-out/1-in–3-out (3I1O/1I3O) phase, and antiferromagnetic all-in–all-out (AIAO) phase without frustration.
+We investigate the physical origin of two enhanced-entropy (EE) phases at finite temperatures, which emerge at the boundaries between stable phases.
+These EE phases exhibit high magnetic susceptibility and high entropy without long-range order.
 Their stabilization arises from entropic minimization of the free energy, where the entropy dominates energetic competition near phase boundaries at finite temperatures.
-Our results demonstrate a platform to engineer highly susceptible and degenerated states through frustration and thermal activation, offering a foundation for entropy-based design of metastable phases in correlated systems.
+Our results demonstrate a platform to engineer highly susceptible and degenerated states through frustration and thermal activation, offering a foundation for the design of entropy-based materials and phases in correlated systems.